jmahler/ldd/README.md

   - jiff_debugfs - Read jiffies using debugfs.

+  - foo_debugfs - Read and write some foo to a buffer.

   - id_jiff_foo_debugfs - read/write an id, read jiffies, and store foo.

   - data_ - A data (ram) driver.